2020 Royal Challengers Bangalore season: Indian Premier League

 On 24 September, Royal Challengers lost their first match of the season from Kings XI Punjab by 97-run.
 Virat Kohli won the toss and elected to field.
 KL Rahul and Mayank Agarwal build the Kings XI innings with a 57-run stand for the first wicket.
 Rahul scored 132 off 69 balls with 14 fours and 7 sixes and helped the Kings XI finish the innings at 206/3 in 20 overs.
 Chasing a target of 207, the Royal Challengers had lost three wickets in the first four overs.
 Kings XI new ball pair of Sheldon Cottrell and Mohammed Shami continued their good work from the first match and Royal Challengers were eventually bowled out for 109.
 Rahul became the fastest Indian batsman to complete 2000 runs in IPL.

 On 28 September, Royal Challengers won their second match against Mumbai Indians in a super over.
 Kohli lost the toss and was put to bat.
 Devdutt Padikkal and Aaron Finch built an 81-run partnership for the first wicket and after that, Kohli scored 3-run off 11 balls, in the last 7 overs Royal Challengers scored 105-run, helped the Royal Challengers finish the innings at 201/3 in 20 overs.
 Chasing a target of 202, the Mumbai Had had lost two wickets in a first two overs, but Ishan Kishan 99 off 58 balls brilliant inning and their 119-run partnership with Kieron Pollard to power their team finish the innings at 201/5 in 20 overs.
 In a super over Mumbai could manage only 7-run.

 They defeated their arch-rivals Chennai Super Kings by 37 runs and Kolkata Knight Riders by 82 runs.
 The defeat margin was the same when Kolkata Knight Riders beat Royal Challengers Bangalore in 2017 by bowling them out for the lowest IPL score of 49.
 On their next faceoff, they thrashed Kolkata Knight Riders forcing them to score just 84/8.
 Royal Challengers Bangalore later on chased the score in 13.3 overs thereby winning by 8 wickets.

 They also defeated Rajasthan Royals in both matches they played against them.
 RCB this season has lost only 4 matches being defeated 2 times against the Kings XI Punjab and 2 matches against the Delhi Capitals.
 After defeating KKR, Bangalore lost matches against table toppers Mumbai Indians and Sunrisers Hyderabad and their last match was against Delhi Capitals.
 They lost the match but made it to the playoffs owing to their good run rate.
 They played the eliminator against Sunrisers Hyderabad in which Hyderabad won the toss and elected to field first.
 Bangalore batted first and scored 131 for 7 in 20 overs.
-Hyderabad completed the chase with 2 balls to spare which denied Bangalore to win their first ever title.
+Hyderabad completed the chase with just 2 balls to spare which knocked Bangalore out of the tournament.